 You Are Here: Home > Divisions > Financial Markets Division

-Financial Markets Division
+The Financial Markets Division

-The three sections of FMD are:
+The objectives of FMD are to:

-1. Money and Securities Market Section
+1. Market Operations Section (Front Office)

-3. Reserve Management Section
+2. Reserve Management Section (Front Office)

 The Reserve Management section handles the day-to-day management of the foreign exchange reserves in compliance with the Board’s approved Investment Policy and the Investment Guidelines set by the Investment Committee (IC).
 International reserves are managed considering the investment policy objectives of capital preservation, liquidity management and maximising returns in that order of priority.
 The section makes recommendations to IC with regards to investment strategies and executes investment decisions on behalf of the Bank.